AbhinavSharma24/AbhinavSharma24/README.md

-Hi, I'm Abhinav Sharma, a Mobile Applications Developer.
+Hi, I'm Abhinav Sharma, a Blockchain and Mobile Application Developer.
 I am a CSE graduate skilled in software development, debugging, design, and testing.
 I'm a strong team player who is able to quickly learn and apply new technologies.

 I'm actively seeking internships and research opportunities.